-Scientists at Argonne National Laboratory have developed two alternative strategies for detecting impurities in the hydrogen used in fuel cells.
-Both yield highly accurate results and use simpler, less costly equipment.
+Scientists at Argonne National Laboratory have developed a strategy for detecting impurities in the hydrogen used in fuel cells.
+It yields highly accurate results and uses simpler, less costly equipment.

 As the United States gradually establishes a refueling infrastructure for fuel cell vehicles, lawmakers will adopt standards for impurities in the hydrogen used in these vehicles.
 Impurities can cause fuel cell performance degradation and catalyst poisoning.
 Such standards require that hydrogen producers, vendors and regulators be able to detect impurities and certify that they are present only at very low concentrations.
 Currently, detecting such trace levels requires highly sensitive, costly equipment.

-Argonne’s concepts are novel and provide inexpensive solutions to a significant problem.
+Argonne’s concept is novel and provide inexpensive solutions to a significant problem.
 Although other organizations are working on similar concepts, Argonne is the first to publish the results of research into this technology.

 - Facilitates the analysis of trace impurities in high-pressure hydrogen streams